 We recognize that best practices in AI ethics is an evolving subject.
 That’s why we require our team to participate in ethics training workshops.

-We envision that the ethics training of our Institute will not only develop knowledge about ethics in AI, but also foster a scientific culture in which ethics is central and not an afterthought.
-Our approach will combine both formal training in ethics with steps that foster the culture of ethics within our Institute.
+The ethics training of our Institute will not only develop knowledge about ethics in AI, but also foster a scientific culture in which ethics is central and not an afterthought.
+Our approach combines both formal training in ethics with steps that foster the culture of ethics within our Institute.